openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/electrolyzer.md

 - The `global_data` field is utilized to define attributes and constraints that apply universally to all instances of a particular asset type.
 - The `start_vertex` and `end_vertex` fields indicate the nodes to which the edges are connected.
 These nodes must be defined in the `nodes.json` file.
-- By default, the hydrogen edge has capacity variables and can be expanded or retired.
+- By default, the hydrogen edge has capacity variables and can be expanded or retired (*see note below*).
 - For a comprehensive list of attributes that can be configured for the transformation and edge components, refer to the [transformation](@ref manual-transformation-fields) and [edges](@ref manual-edges-fields) pages of the Macro manual.

+!!! note "The `has_capacity` Edge Attribute"
+    The `has_capacity` attribute is a flag that indicates whether a specific edge of an asset has a capacity variable, allowing it to be expanded or retired.
+Typically, users do not need to manually adjust this flag, as the asset creators in Macro have already configured it correctly for each edge.
+However, advanced users can use this flag to override the default settings for each edge if needed.